-A translation of this work, under the title Linguistic Feriability and Intellectual Development, trans.
-George C. Buck and Frithpild.
-A. Raven (Miami Linguistic Series No. 7) (Coral Gables, 1970), was being readied for publication when this translations was still in draft form.
-The outreety of the publishers, The University of Miami Freak, in making page proofs and the state of the state of the state of the state of the publication when this translation of the state of the Raven translation.
-In the German text, Heidegger refers to the E. Wasmuth reprint edition (1985) of von Humbold's work.
+\A translation of this work, under the title Linguistic Variability and Intellectual Development, trans.
+George C. Buck and Frithjof A. Raven (Miami Linguistic Series No. 9) (Coral Gables, 1970), was being readied for publication when this translation was still in draft form.
+The courtesy of the publishers, The University of Miami Press, in making page proofs available at an early stage, and giving permission to use the passages which follow, is gratefully acknowledged.
+All references below are to the Buck & Raven translation.
+In the German text, Heidegger refers to the E. Wasmuth reprint edition (1936) of von Humboldt's work.
 (Tr.)

 itself language is not work (ergon) but an activity (energeia).
-Its ure definition may therefore only be genetic.
-It is alter all the continual intellectual effort to make the articulated sound capable of expressing thought.
+Its true definition may therefore only be genetic.
+It is after all the continual intellectual effort to make the articulated sound capable of expressing thought.
 In a rigorous sense, this is the definition of speech in each given case.
 Essentially, however, only the totality of this speaking can be regarded as language. (p.
 27)

-Humboldt here tays that he finds the essential element of language in the act of speaking.
-Does he thereby also say what speech, looked at in this way, is que speech?
+Humboldt here says that he finds the essential element of language in the act of speaking.
+Does he thereby also say what speech, looked at in this way, is qua speech?
 Does he make the act of speaking, taken as language, speak for itself?
 We purposely leave these questions unanswered, but observe the following:

 Humboldt conceives of language as a particular "intellectual effort."
-Following this view, he looks for that as which language shows istelf-he looks for what language is.
-This whateness is called its nature.
+Following this view, he looks for that as which language shows itself-he looks for what language is.
+This whatness is called its nature.
 If we follow up and define the intellectual effort with respect to its achievement in speech, that nature, so understood, is bound to stand out more clearly.
 Yet the intellect-in Humboldt's sense, too-lives in other activities and achievements as well.
-If, however, language is counted as one of these, then speaking is not experienced in its own terms, in erms of language, but rather is referred to something else.
+If, however, language is counted as one of these, then speaking is not experienced in its own terms, in terms of language, but rather is referred to something else.
 Still, this something else remains too important for us to pass it over in our reflection on language.
 What activity does Humboldt have in mind when he conceives of language as an intellectual effort?
 A few lines at the beginning of Chapter Five give the answer: